White City, Tel Aviv: Adaptation to local climate

-However, the architecture had to be adapted to suit the extremes of the Mediterranean and desert climate.
+The architecture had to be adapted to suit the extremes of the Mediterranean and desert climate.
 White and light colors reflected the heat.
 Walls not only provided privacy but protected against the sun.
 Large areas of glass that let in the light, a key element of the Bauhaus style in Europe, were replaced with small recessed windows that limited the heat and glare.
 Long, narrow balconies, each shaded by the balcony above it, allowed residents to catch the breeze blowing in from the sea to the west.
 Pitched roofs were replaced with flat ones, providing a common area where residents could socialize in the cool of the evening.

 Buildings were raised on pillars (pilotis), the first being the 1933 Engel House designed by Zeev Rechter.
 These allow the wind to blow under and cool the apartments, as well as providing a play area for children.
 In 1935, at the office building Beit Hadar, steel frame structure was introduced, a technique which facilitates opening the first floor for such purposes.

 The style of architecture and construction methods used in the hundreds of new buildings came to define the character of the modern city.
 Most of the buildings were of concrete (reinforced concrete was often applied from 1912 on) and in the summer were unbearably hot despite their innovative design features.
-Tel Aviv’s residents took to the streets in the evenings, frequenting the numerous small parks between the buildings and the growing number of coffee shops, where they could enjoy the evening air.
+Tel Aviv's residents took to the streets in the evenings, frequenting the numerous small parks between the buildings and the growing number of coffee shops, where they could enjoy the evening air.
 This tradition continues in the café society, and nightlife of the city today.

 The apartment blocks provided a variety of services such as childcare, postal services, store, and laundry within the buildings themselves.
 Additionally, having a connection to the land was viewed as extremely important, so residents were encouraged to grow their own vegetables on an allotment of land set aside next to or behind the building.
 This created a sense of community for the residents, who were in the main, displaced people from differing cultures and origins.